cassidyjames/cassidyjames.github.io/wishlist.md

 If multiple colors/options are listed, they're in descending preference order, but all listed are totally fine.

-* Good-sounding Bluetooth earbuds **~$35–150** - I don't have a specific pair picked out, but I like isolating in-ears (usually with silicone tips), I like bass, and I don't love the "neckbuds" or collar style.
-Something well-reviewed that's not too bulky would be wonderful.
-A cord between the buds is completely cool (they don't have to be totally individually wireless).
-[Jaybird X3](https://jaybirdsport.com/en-us/x3-bluetooth-headphones.html) are the best I've heard of, but I've also heard good things about [VAVA MOOV 28](https://www.vava.com/audiovisual-earphones/VA-BH009-2E2CFF6692E5).

 * [Raspberry Pi Camera Module V2](http://www.microcenter.com/product/465935/Raspberry_Pi_Camera_Module_V2?src=raspberrypi) **$30**

-* [Horizon Zero Dawn: Complete Edition](https://www.gamestop.com/ps4/games/horizon-zero-dawn-complete-edition/156207) for PS4 **$45–50** - Used or new physical copy, or digital code/PS Store credit.

 * [Philips Hue White Starter Kit](http://www2.meethue.com/en-us/p/hue-white-starter-kit-e26/46677472009) **~$60–100** depending on retailer - 4 bulbs and bridge

 * [Moment Lenses](https://www.shopmoment.com/shop/categories/all/devices/pixel) **$90** - New Macro or New Superfish

-* [Peak Design Cuff](https://www.peakdesign.com/cuff) camera strap **$30** - Ash color. _Also avaialble at Best Buy, B&H Photo, and probably other camera places._

 * [Wemo Mini Smart Plug](https://www.belkin.com/us/F7C063-Belkin/p/P-F7C063) **$30** - A bunch of these. 😉